Nariod/Chocolatine/01_SimpleInjection/README.md

 In case of a failure, the process exits to prevent sandbox execution

 Added the "amsi_patch_bin.nim" content as a function.

-# added the "amsi_patch_bin.nim" content as a func
+Added the "etw_patch_bin.nim" content as a funcction.
-# added the strenc module import for a bit more obfuscation
+Added the strenc module import for a bit more obfuscation
-# added the "etw_patch_bin.nim" content as a func
-# added sandbox checks from NimHollow